tsileo/ts4/README.md

 Blobs will be stored in the specified bucket with sha1 as name and paritioned using the two first characters of the key (e.g. aa/f4c61ddcc5e8a2dabede0f3b482cd9aea9434d for aaf4c61ddcc5e8a2dabede0f3b482cd9aea9434d).

-The only way to query the time series is by time range.
+The only way to query the time series is using time range.

 ## Client